 Psychology can teach us how to tell if someone is lying.
 Talking to a liar can be an uncomfortable experience.
 You may have difficulty focusing on the conversion, instead wondering just how well you can trust them.
 Why do people lie is a broad topic and it could have lots of reasons, but signs of lying person are often universal.

-Dr. Leanne ten Brinke of the Haas School of Business at the University of California has undertaken recent research that suggests humans have pre-set instincts for detecting liars, however this is often overridden by our conscious minds.
+Dr. Leanne ten Brinke of the Haas School of Business at the University of California has undertaken recent research that suggests humans have pre-set instincts for detecting liars, however, this is often overridden by our conscious minds.

-Instead of relying on our underlying instincts, it’s possible to determine whether someone is telling the whole truth by keeping a look out for a few key signs.
+Instead of relying on our underlying instincts, it’s possible to determine whether someone is telling the whole truth by keeping a lookout for a few key signs.
 In fact, research shows that learning about human lie detection can improve your ability to spot deception by up to 90%, which is a high increase when considering most humans are only 54% accurate when spotting lies according to the Science of People.

 Ideally, you’ll already have a basic understanding of how the person in question usually acts in social situations.
 This shouldn’t be a problem if they are a friend or relative whom you regularly interact with.
-Dr. Lillian Glass, a behavioral analyst who has previously worked with the FBI to determine deception in suspects, suggests that once you understand a person’s normal behavior, it’s easier to pick up on uncharacteristic expressions, body language or attitude to conversation.
+Dr. Lillian Glass, a behavioral analyst who has previously worked with the FBI to determine deception in suspects, suggests that once you understand a person’s normal behavior, it’s easier to pick up on uncharacteristic expressions, body language or attitude to the conversation.